tarwn/lessthandot-hugo/blogs/content/posts/2010-01-14-find-out-if-you-are-using-deprecated-fea-2008.md

 So how does this query help you?
 Well, you are at least aware that you are using these deprecated features inside your code somewhere.
 It is time to call the object_definition function to find exactly where this happens 🙂

-It could also be that internal code uses these deprecated features….wouldn't that be ironic?
+It could also be that internal code uses these deprecated features....wouldn't that be ironic?

 You can also take a look at these blog posts by [George Mastros][2] that show you how you can find out where some of this stuff is called from